igorauad/gr-dvbs2rx/docs/usage.md

 tsp -I craft --pid 100 | dvbs2-tx | dvbs2-rx
 ```

 In this case, the `craft` plugin from `tsp` generates an MPEG transport stream with packet ID (PID) 100 and feeds it into the `dvbs2-tx` app for modulation and transmission.
-Then, the `dvbs2-rx` application decodes the TS stream and outputs it to stdout.
+Then, the `dvbs2-rx` application demodulates the signal and outputs the decoded TS stream to stdout.
 More examples based on `tsp` are presented [later in this guide](#processing-the-mpeg-transport-stream).

 The Rx configuration presented so far is not generally recommended because its output printed to stdout has both logs and TS data.
 This approach can cause problems when piping the output from `dvbs2-rx` into an application that processes the decoded TS stream.
 For this and other use cases, the Tx and Rx applications offer flexible configurations for the input and file descriptors, which only affect the TS input/output, not the logs.
 For example, the MPEG TS output can be fed into a separate file descriptor instead of the stdout (descriptor 1), while the logs are preserved on the stdout, as follows:

 ### Example 3
 ```
-cat example.ts | dvbs2-tx | dvbs2-rx --out-fd 3 3> /dev/null
+cat example.ts | dvbs2-tx | dvbs2-rx --log --out-fd 3 3> /dev/null
 ```

-In this example, note the receiver logs are still printed to the console, but the TS output is omitted due to being redirected to `/dev/null`.
+In this example, note the receiver logs are printed to the console, while the TS output is omitted due to being redirected to `/dev/null`.
+Also, this example uses option `--log` so that the receiver prints relevant metrics periodically.

+## Input and Output Options

 In addition to the default file descriptor (`fd`) interface for input and output, the Tx and Rx applications offer flexible source and sink options, which can be modified using the `--source` and `--sink` command-line switches.
 Currently, they have the following options: